FREE SHIPPING on $99 or more (within the contiguous United States)

 According to the U.S. Centers for Disease Control and Prevention (CDC), heart disease - the leading cause of death in the United States - claims a life every 36 seconds.
 While various factors contribute to the development of heart disease, scientists now know that chronic inflammation and oxidative damage both play a major role.

-Studies have shown that cardamom constituents can inhibit the release of pro-inflammatory molecules, while neutralizing the harmful free radicals that cause oxidative stress.
-And, this can pay off in better cardiovascular health.
-Researchers report that cardamom may lower high blood pressure, reduce the risk of dangerous blood clots, improve circulation and decrease levels of triglycerides (fats) in the blood.
+Studies have shown that cardamom constituents can inhibit the release of pro-inflammatory molecules while neutralizing the harmful free radicals that cause oxidative stress.
+This can pay off in better cardiovascular health.
+Researchers report that cardamom may lower high blood pressure, reduce the risk of dangerous blood clots, improve circulation, and decrease levels of triglycerides (fats) in the blood.

-In a placebo-controlled clinical study involving overweight and obese pre-diabetic women and published in Journal of Diabetes and Metabolic Disorders, 3 grams of green cardamom a day lowered levels of harmful LDL cholesterol while appearing to protect stores of beneficial HDL cholesterol.
-The volunteers who took cardamom also experienced desirable increases in insulin sensitivity – which helps to ward off high blood sugar.
+In a placebo-controlled clinical study involving overweight and obese pre-diabetic women and published in the Journal of Diabetes and Metabolic Disorders, 3 grams of green cardamom a day lowered levels of LDL cholesterol while appearing to protect stores of HDL cholesterol.
+The volunteers who took cardamom also experienced desirable increases in insulin sensitivity, which helps to ward off high blood sugar.

 Think about improving your liver function (This is important!)

-Experts say that rates of nonalcoholic fatty liver disease (NAFLD) - which is triggered by an excess of calories, rather than alcohol - are surging in the United States.
-In fact, some medical authorities refer to NAFLD as an emerging epidemic.
+Experts say that rates of nonalcoholic fatty liver disease (NAFLD) - which is triggered by an excess of calories rather than alcohol - are surging in the United States.
+Some medical authorities refer to NAFLD as an emerging epidemic.

-In 2017, an animal study published in Lipids, Health and Disease showed that powdered cardamom helped to improve glucose sensitivity and prevent obesity in rats that were being fed a high-carb, high fat diet.
-Obviously, in animals as well as people, this type of diet can set the stage for NAFLD, type 2 diabetes and overweight.
-But, researchers reported that cardamom worked against these conditions by “normalizing” liver enzymes, reducing liver scarring and preventing the accumulation of harmful abdominal fat.
+In 2017, an animal study published in Lipids, Health, and Disease showed that powdered cardamom helped to improve glucose sensitivity and prevent obesity in rats fed a high-carb, high-fat diet.
+Obviously, this type of diet can set the stage for NAFLD, type 2 diabetes, and overweight in animals as well as people.
+However, researchers reported that cardamom worked against these conditions by "normalizing" liver enzymes, reducing liver scarring, and preventing the accumulation of harmful abdominal fat.

 Cardamom also benefits the liver by increasing levels of two important antioxidant enzymes, superoxide dismutase and glutathione.
-Both are indispensable to the liver’s ability to neutralize toxins and free radicals.
-In fact, so crucial is glutathione to liver health that hospitals use it as a “go-to” treatment for liver failure.
+Both are indispensable to the liver's ability to neutralize toxins and free radicals.
+In fact, glutathione is so crucial to liver health that hospitals use it as a "go-to" treatment for liver failure.

 Aid digestion and ease heartburn with the "queen of spices"

-Because cardamom enhances the secretion of bile acids and stimulates the metabolism, some natural health experts advise it for treating digestive problems such as dyspepsia (indigestion), bloating, nausea and acid reflux.
+Because cardamom enhances the secretion of bile acids and stimulates metabolism, some natural health experts advise it for treating digestive problems such as dyspepsia (indigestion), bloating, nausea, and acid reflux.

 Cardamom has natural antispasmodic effects that may help it reduce stomach cramps.
 In addition, the antibacterial properties of cineole in cardamom could allow it to inhibit the H. pylori bacteria responsible for stomach ulcers.